protocol/AbstractionLab/README.md

 ## Community

 Please join us for discussion on anything in the AbstractionLab sphere on our [discussion forum](https://github.com/protocol/AbstractionLab/discussions/)

+We also host the [PL Research Saloon](https://github.com/protocol/AbstractionLab/discussions/1), a researcher-led discussion of various top-of-mind issues.

 ## Publications, Talks, & Tutorials